CSCI 7000 -- Project Page

 This isn't meant to be a hard project.
 It shouldn't take more than a

-few days to complete.
+day or two to complete.
 After you have selected a paper, read it, study it,

 look up references if you have to, or come to me if you cannot understand